 Ways to Use Our Advent Journey Coloring Posters

 We are so excited to see all of the creative ways that congregations and communities use these Advent Journey Coloring Posters.
-Over 1,000 churches used last year’s posters, and we loved seeing all of the amazing photos they shared with us.
+Thousands of churches use our coloring posters, and we loved seeing all of the amazing photos they shared with us.
 Here are some testimonials from churches who have used our posters in the past.

 As we mentioned above, we’ve learned that most churches find the posters to be a slam dunk when it comes to developing intergenerational ministry.
 If you’re looking for ways to use these posters intergenerationally, here are a few ideas: